 - Black-tailed Prairie Dog release video

 Black-tailed prairie dogs are diurnal rodents that are approximately 14 inches long including a two and a half inch tail.
-During colder winter months, they spend more time underground, but they do not hibernate.
 They are highly social animals that live in family groups called coteries.
-A coterie will typically consist of one breeding male, one to four breeding females, and any offspring less than two years of age.
+A coterie typically consists of one breeding male, one to four breeding females, and any offspring less than two years of age.
+Multiple adjacent coteries form a colony.
 Prairie dogs live in groups to help protect themselves from predators.
 They use an extensive system of vocalizations to communicate with the rest of the colony.
-They have a different alarm call for different predators, such as hawks, coyotes, and humans.
+Studies show that they have a different alarm call for different predators, such as hawks, coyotes, and humans.
+During colder winter months, they spend more time underground, but they do not hibernate.

 Black-tailed prairie dogs breed once a year and produce an average of three young.
 Females can live to be eight years old, while males have a shorter life span of approximately five years.
-Females stay within their coterie for life, but males disperse once they reach breeding age around two years old.
+Females stay within their coterie for life, but males disperse once they reach breeding age at around two years.

 Black-tailed prairie dogs eat a variety of vegetation.
 They mainly feed on grasses and forbs, but will also eat seeds and insects.
 They do not need a source for water because they are able to hydrate themselves with water from their food.